afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 why it enables higher power conversion efficiencies:
 - Less recombination at rear contact (most of the rear is covered with a passivating oxide).
 - A higher reflectance from the back surface dielectric stack compared to an Al-Si interface.

+cons:
+still some metal-silicon interface at which recombination can occur. local contacting has its downside:
+– More complex fabrication steps to create pattern at rear.
+– Base resistance must be low so high quality wafers needed for high PCEs.

+b.
+AI-BSF

+c.
+TOPcon(Tunnel Oxide Passivated Contact)
+- Adding a heavily- doped n+ layer of polysilicon between the oxide and the metal contact provided selectivity to electrons.

+The passivated contact is selective to electrons because:
+1. Heavily doped n+ poly-Si creates band bending to provide a barrier for holes while electrons can migrate easily to the oxide/silicon interface.
+2. The tunnel oxide presents a 4.5 eV barrier for holes relative to 3.1 eV for electrons
+3. No states on the other side of the oxide (n+ region) for holes to tunnel through because of the energy gap.

 【题目解读】
 - Passivated Emitter and Rear Cell